 Just Say “No” to Screenshots

-Instead of relying on the screenshots you take before leaving WiFi behind, download the map of the area you’re traveling to instead to use Google Maps offline.
+Instead of relying on the screenshots you take before leaving WiFi behind, download the map of the area you’re traveling to and use Google Maps offline.

 There are a couple of ways to download Google Maps for offline use now.
 I prefer this one:

 - When connected to the internet, open Google Maps and zoom in/out to the area you wish to save online.

 - Type “ok maps” in the search bar and click Search.

 - Confirm the area and download.

 - When you no longer need the offline map, click the three horizontal lines on the top left -> Offline maps -> Select the map to delete -> Press delete.